-Very popular with grilled meats and fish, sauce béarnaise is an offspring of hollandaise made with egg yolks, butter, vinegar, white wine, chopped shallots, tarragon, chervil, parsley, pepper and salt.
+Very popular with grilled meats and fish, sauce béarnaise is an offspring of hollandaise, made with egg yolks, butter, vinegar, white wine, chopped shallots, tarragon, chervil, parsley, pepper and salt.

 Sauce Foyot (or sauce Valois) is béarnaise with a meat glaze (glace de viande).

 Then there’s sauce Colbert which is sauce Foyot with reduced white wine.
-So great granddaughter of hollandaise.
+So a great granddaughter of hollandaise.

 Another is sauce Paloise, sauce béarnaise made with mint instead of tarragon.